 Joke about the differences in choices between Iftar on the first day of Ramadan and the last day.

-Iftar in a scenic place – the first image is from Sultan Qaboos University in Muscat
+Iftar in a scenic place – the top left image is from Sultan Qaboos University in Muscat